 I've been thinking a lot about control and belonging lately and wondering how they relate to the dichotomy of freedom versus safety, especially in our current cultural experience of COVID-19.
 There is a lot of struggle between the two in the media, on social media, at the grocery store, and displayed at a diverse array of protests.
-Some people appear to be ready to accept the "new normal" of restricted movement and mandatory mask-wearing in the name of safety.
+Some people appear to be ready to accept the "new normal" of restricted movement, mandatory mask-wearing and mandatory "vaccination" in the name of safety.
 Others vehemently oppose the removal of these "freedoms" and would rather take their chances with the virus than lose a shred of personal agency.
 Freedom is a form of having control over one's life.
-Whether it is scientifically sound or not, there is a message of safety in the action of wearing a mask in order to escape the virus and protect others from it.
-There is also an element of safety, virus escaping aside, that masking has on our sense of belonging.
+Whether it is scientifically sound or not, there is a message of safety in the action of wearing a mask and vaccine passports in order to escape the virus and protect others from it.
+There is also an element of safety (virus escaping aside) that masking and the receiving the injection has on our sense of belonging.
 Belonging represents safety in the sense that we find safety in the herd.
 Baumeister elaborates on belonging in his article, The Need to Belong: Desire for Interpersonal Attachments as a Fundamental Human Motivation, "The innate quality presumably has an evolutionary basis.
-It seems clear that the desire to form and maintain social bonds would have both survival and reproductive benefits."
+The desire to form and maintain social bonds has both survival and reproductive benefits."
 Conforming to the rules of the group not only gives us a sense of belonging, but our desire to belong is also enmeshed with our need for safety.
 Elliot Aronson has described this dichotomy of needs in another way in his book, The Social Animal, "One consequence of the fact that we are social animals is that we live in a state of tension between values associated with individuality and values associated with conformity."